Myron Steeves

 Of Counsel

 Anthony Gonzalez was born and raised in Miami, Florida.
-Anthony graduated from Florida International University with a Bachelor of Science in Criminal Justice and earned his Juris Doctor from St. Thomas University School of Law.
-In law school, Anthony received the Book Award in Appellate Advocacy for obtaining the highest grade for his written and oral argument, and as a result, accepted an invitation for membership into the International Moot Court Honors Organization.
-Additionally, while attending law school, Anthony became an ordained clergyman and co-found a non-denominational Christian church in Miami.
-Anthony focuses his practice in the areas of civil litigation and church law.
+He graduated from Florida International University with a Bachelor of Science in Criminal Justice and earned his Juris Doctor from St. Thomas University School of Law.
+In law school, he received the Book Award in Appellate Advocacy for obtaining the highest grade for his written and oral argument.
+As a result, he accepted an invitation for membership into the International Moot Court Honors Organization.
+Anthony is an Adjunct Professor at Trinity International University.

 Kelli Marsh

-Associate
+Associate Attorney

 Kelli Marsh came to the Church Law Center after a career in the financial services industry, where she developed an understanding of risk analysis and project management.
 She earned her B.A. in Communications from Azusa Pacific University and her J.D. from Trinity Law School, graduating second in her class with the Dean’s Scholarship.
 She served as Lead Article Editor on Trinity’s Law Review and was a member of the Christian Legal Society.